About depression in children

 - Work on your child’s resilience and self-compassion.
 These qualities help children get back to living their lives more quickly after tough times.

 - Manage your child’s stress and tension.
-Regular family routines that make time for exercising, relaxing and socialising can help.
+Family routines that make time for exercising, relaxing and socialising can help.
 Getting enough sleep can also reduce your child’s stress levels.

 - Look for apps that can help your child learn relaxation strategies like breathing exercises, muscle relaxation exercises and mindfulness exercises.